Batujaya

 Batujaya is an archeological site located in the village of Batujaya, Karawang in West Java, Indonesia.
-Archaeologists suggest that the Batujaya temples might be the oldest surviving temple structures in Java and estimated that it was built during the time of the Tarumanegara kingdom circa 5th to 6th century CE.
+Archaeologists suggest that the Batujaya temples might be the oldest surviving temple structures in Java and estimated that it was built during the time of the Tarumanegara kingdom circa 5th to 6th century AD.

 The site has an area of five square kilometers and contains at least 30 structures which in Sundanese are called hunyur, or unur (high mounds of earth consisting of artifacts).
 Unur is similar to the manapo found at the Muara Jambi archaeological site.

 Structure of the sites

 The site was first found and examined by archaeologists from the University of Indonesia in 1984.
 Excavations have since uncovered 17 unur, of which three are in the form of pools.
 The structures found are made of bricks composed of a mixture of clay and rice husks, not volcanic rock which is difficult to find in Batujaya.
 Two structures recovered are in the form of temples, one of which, known as Jiwa Temple, has been restored.
 According to Dr. Tony Djubiantono, the head of Bandung Archeology Agency, Jiwa was built in the 2nd-century.

 As local Indonesian governments do not maintain the site, Ford provides funds for research and excavation of the Batujaya complex as part of its Conservation and Environmental Grants.

 Advance technology has been applied for the construction with some of the floor and other parts of the temple which require hardening made of unreinforced concrete with marble-size stones and some of the temple are also coated with a thick enough of stucco.